PiterWeb/ReverUI/README.md

     import { $useSignal, $useEffect } from "reverui";

     export default function StateFullApp() {
-    	// UseEffect with no dependencies before useState will be called only on mount
+    	// UseEffect with no dependencies before $useSignal will be called only on mount
     	$useEffect(() => {
     		console.log("Mounted");
     	});